zerkalica/MillwrightMenuBundle/Resources/doc/index.md

 <a name="features"></a>
 ## Features

-MillwrightMenuBundle extends base functionality of KnpMenuBundle and adds configuration, route, translation and security context support.
-Main idea:
-    Each link on the site is a part of configured menu container, which supports translation, role and acl-based security, route params.

 1. It uses `JMSSecurityExtraBundle` annotations for configuring menu items visibility: role-based and acl-based security context support